GowthamGthm/Android-Boilerplate/README.md

 - Avoid client-side processing for WebViews, and beware of leaks

-- Use Robolectric for unit tests, Robotium for connected (UI) tests
+- Use Robolectric for unit tests, Robotium or Espresso for connected (UI) tests

-- Use Genymotion as your emulator
+- Use Genymotion as your emulator || Vysor lets you view and control your Android on your computer Easy peasy.

 - Always use ProGuard or DexGuard

 - Use SharedPreferences for simple persistence, otherwise ContentProviders

-- Use Stetho to debug your application